davidc6/ostep-rust/README.md

 - Process list - contains info about processes in the system.
 Each entry is stored in a **Process Control Block** (aka process descriptor) a data structure such info as process id, state, registers, schedule-related information etc.

+- **fork()** - a system call to create new processes.
+It is an almost identical copy of the calling process.
+The child process does not call from the main however.
+The value the child process returns to the caller of `fork()` is different (than the calling process).
+The child process returns zero and parent receives the pid of the newly created child process. **fork()** is non-deterministic.